AndreasAugustin/actions-template-sync/README.md

       - echo 'hi, we are within the prepr phase'
       - echo 'maybe you want to change the code a bit and do another push before creating the pr'
 ```

+## Troubleshooting

+- refusing to allow a GitHub App to create or update workflow `.github/workflows/******.yml` without `workflows` permission

+This happens because the template repository is trying to overwrite some files inside `.github/workflows/`.
+Currently a github action can't overwrite these files.
+To ignore those, simply create a file in the root directory named `.templatesyncignore` with the content `.github/workflows/`.

+- pull request create failed: GraphQL: GitHub Actions is not permitted to create or approve pull requests (createPullRequest)

+Open your project `Settings > Actions > General` and select the checkbox `Allow Github Actions to create and approve pull requests` under the `Workflow permissions` section.

 ## Debug